I. DEFINITION, SCOPE

 Content of the training program:

-The acquisition of knowledge, experience and skills in the selection, administration and monitoring of the anti-neoplastic therapies for skin cancers, including targeted, immunomodulatory, and cytostatic therapy, the subsequent monitoring and follow-up of patients receiving these therapies, the management of complications and side-effects related to antineoplastic therapies, and the use of best supportive care in advanced cases.
+The acquisition of knowledge, experience and skills in the selection, administration and monitoring of the systemic anti-neoplastic therapies for skin cancers, including targeted, immunomodulatory, and cytostatic therapy, in adjuvant, neo-adjuvant and curative setting, in the subsequent monitoring and follow-up of patients receiving these therapies, in the management of complications and side-effects related to antineoplastic therapies, and the use of best supportive care in advanced cases.

 Training duration:

-12 months involved in direct patients care in the following conditions:
+The candidates must provide proof of completion of a total of 12 months of clinical practical training, involved in direct patients care, in the following conditions:

 • Under the supervision of a recognized trainer with competence in medical tumour therapy in Dermatooncology, or expert in the field.

-• The period of total 12 months can be completed continuously or in several separated time blocks, in different centres fulfilling the criteria above, within a period of 5 years
+• The period of total 12 months can be completed continuously or in several separated time blocks, in one or more centres fulfilling the criteria above, within a period of 5 years prior to the application to EADO Examination

 Theoretical knowledge to be acquired during training: